kashvi732/html_project/README.md

 # 🌟 AI-Powered Image Search Engine 🔍✨

 ## 📌 Description
 An intelligent **reverse image search** web app where users can upload an image, and the system finds similar images using AI-powered APIs.
-This project blends **computer vision, API integration, and a stunning UI**.
+This project blends **computer vision, API integration, and a stunning UI** by the team **LazyDevs**.

 ---